icerpc/icerpc-docs/pages/getting-started/tutorial/client-tutorial.md

 This tutorial is the second part of a two part series that shows how to create a complete application with IceRPC for C#.
-We start from scratch—you just need to have the .NET 7 SDK or .NET 8 SDK installed on your computer.
+We start from scratch—you just need to have the .NET 7 SDK installed on your computer.

 The first part of this tutorial showed how to
 [create the server][server-tutorial].
 This part shows how to create the client.